|

 Something Rotten in the State of Dissent

-Oddly, though, at least one elected government representative seems to be egging the protestors on to take it to the next level.
+However, more than one politician is egging protestors on to take it to the next level.
 Rep. Michelle Bachmann (R-MN) has urged her constituents to be "armed and dangerous" against the global warming bill, and to go to Washington to "see the whites of the eyes" of their Congressmen to fight the healthcare bill.
+With similar zeal, Senate candidate Sharron Angle (R-NV) told an interviewer, "I feel that the Second Amendment is the right to keep and bear arms for our citizenry....This is for us when our government becomes tyrannical...I'm hoping that we're not getting to Second Amendment remedies.
+I hope the vote will be the cure for the Harry Reid problems."

-Ms. Bachmann is lucky that George Washington isn't around today.
-He'd probably lock her up.
+Ms. Bachmann and Ms. Angle are lucky that George Washington isn't around today.
+He'd probably lock them up.

-On November 5, after Bachmann's "Kill the Bill" rally on the Capitol steps, House Minority Leader John Boehner (R-OH) said he saw nothing objectionable about the signs displayed there, which included pictures of assault rifles, the President as an African witch doctor and the Joker, "HUNTING SEASON FOR RINOS," "GET THE RED OUT OF THE WHITE HOUSE," and a photo of naked corpses under the headline, "NATIONAL SOCIALIST HEALTH CARE: DACHAU GERMANY 1945."
+On November 5, 2009, Rep. Bachmann held a "Kill the Bill" rally on the Capitol steps, in a failed attempt to defeat healthcare reform.
+House Minority Leader John Boehner (R-OH) said afterward that he saw nothing objectionable about the signs displayed at the rally, which showed the President as an African witch doctor and the Joker, pictures of assault rifles, "HUNTING SEASON FOR RINOS," "GET THE RED OUT OF THE WHITE HOUSE," and a photo of naked corpses under the headline, "NATIONAL SOCIALIST HEALTH CARE: DACHAU GERMANY 1945."

 With fat cats taking home million dollar bonuses with taxpayers' bailout money, there's plenty for any rational American to be angry about these days.
-But many of the self-proclaimed "Tea Baggers" are so angry that they fail to see, as they stew in their juices, how blatantly they are being manipulated by the fat cats themselves.
+But many of the self-proclaimed "Tea Baggers" are so angry that they fail to see how blatantly they are being manipulated by the fat cats themselves.
 They hoist "Kill the Bill" signs provided by the same insurance lobby-linked groups that bus them to the rallies, such as Americans for Prosperity and FreedomWorks.

 Like a strange army that has banded together to defeat itself, today's protestors are fighting against healthcare reform that would, among other things, protect them from being unfairly dropped or left uninsured with a pre-existing medical condition.
-The law they're opposing could help save their life, yet they choose to demonize it and everyone in favor.
+The law they're opposing could help save their life, yet they choose to demonize it and everyone in favor of it.

-The protestors' role as insurance company pawns was never more obvious than when they carried mass-produced "Bury Obamacare with Kennedy" signs at the September 12 D.C. rally, mere days after the burial of Senator Ted Kennedy, who actually did more for them in his life than any of the politicians at their rallies.
+The Tea Party protestors' role as insurance company pawns was never more obvious than when they carried mass-produced "Bury Obamacare with Kennedy" signs at the September 12, 2009 D.C. rally, mere days after the burial of Senator Ted Kennedy, whose legislative accomplishments had benefited them more than any of the politicians' at their rallies.

 Where Can This Ugliness Lead?